 There are a lot of things I love about my job and one of them is the flexibility I have to be the kind of mom I want to be.
 When I pictured what I wanted motherhood to look like for me, it wasn’t being a stay at home mom, but it wasn’t working a corporate 9-5 either.
 I love my career and want to keep it and I love my daughter and want to spend a lot of time with her.
 When we had Lyla we made the decision that we did not want to put her in daycare until she was at least two years old.
 She turned 2 in September and we planned to put her in a mothers day out program, but 2020.
 I know this year has changed what careers and motherhood looks like for so many people.
 While I’m certainly no expert, I’ve learned a few things along the way and thought I’d share!

 Outsource: You don’t have to be a business owner to outsource.
 I will be the first to admit that it’s truly impossible to “do it all.”
 Find a way in your budget to outsource tasks that you don’t like and that don’t bring you joy.
 The goal with outsourcing is to free up your time doing unimportant tasks so you can focus on things that are bigger priorities for you (family time, working, etc).
-You can outsource grocery shopping, housing keeping, landscaping, and laundry to name a few.
+You can outsource grocery shopping, housekeeping, landscaping, and laundry to name a few.
 We also outsource taxes and a few personal items like shopping and running errands.
 If you own a business, you can outsource accounting, taxes, social media, administrative tasks to name a few!

 Focus on one task at a time: One of the things I learned early on in motherhood is that it’s next to impossible to “mom” and work at the same time.
 Lyla will literally close my laptop or try to push my phone out of my hand!
 It’s less stressful for me to focus on her when she’s awake, and focus on work when she’s asleep.
 I hustle HARD during nap time!